pedroluis02/property-based-testing-pro1/README.md

 # Property-based unit tests

-Concepts of Design by Contract (DbC) for unit testing.
+Concepts of Design by Contract (DbC) for unit testing using Hypothesis and Pytest.